Sortix nightly manual

 SSL objects that are created from

-verification callback function, the built-in verification function is used.
-If
+function, the built-in verification function is used.
+If a verification

 When the verification must be performed,